We don’t want fluoride in our water, but does boiling water remove fluoride?

 What Does Boiling Water Remove?

-Before, my family and I would always boil our tap water.
+My family and I would always boil our tap water.

 However, after doing many tests, I’ve noticed boiling water is only good at removing certain impurities: